AbhiShiba/Javascript-Notes/ReadMe.md

     name.displayName();

-In the above example this refers to the object.
+In the above example this refers to the object i.e name.

 -> If this is part of normal function it reference to the global object.
 (i.e if its browser global is window object.
 In node it is node global)